HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 #### Responsive Images

-Images can be [served responsively ](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images)too, the srcset attribute, and the &lt;picture> element allow appropriately sized, and appropriately formatted images to be specified, allowing the browser to download the one that best matches the screen and device.
+Images can be [served responsively](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images)too, the srcset attribute, and the &lt;picture> element allow appropriately sized, and appropriately formatted images to be specified, allowing the browser to download the one that best matches the screen and device.

 {{ figure_markup(
    image="mobile-web-responsive-images.png",